How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 Disclosure: ChessAtlas is our product, and Deviation Finder is one of its core features.
 This article shows both the manual workflow (any tool) and the automated version (ChessAtlas).
 Readers should weigh the perspective accordingly.

-The core idea is simple.
 Study is one-way: repertoire to memory.
 Real improvement requires the reverse loop: real games to where memory failed to patched repertoire to spaced-repetition drilling.
 Most players skip the second half.
 This guide is about closing that loop.

 What Exactly Is a Deviation?